 Enrolment is confirmed on payment of fees.
 Receipts are issued immediately where enrolment is made in person.
-For phone and mail enrolments receipts are issued at the first class or may be posted where a self addressed, stamped envelope is supplied.
+For phone and mail enrolments receipts are issued by email or may be posted where a self addressed, stamped envelope is supplied.

 Induction & Orientation

 Occurs on the first day of the course or when you receive your materials for distance or online courses.
 Students enrolling in accredited courses may access our Student Handbook or in the office.